 What we know about Omicron so far, according to an infectious disease specialist

-A week has passed since the new COVID-19 variant Omicron, first identified in early November by scientists in South Africa, was designated a “variant of concern” by the World Health Organization because of its several mutations that may impact how easily it spreads or the severity of illness it may cause.
+A week has passed since the new COVID-19 variant Omicron, first identified in early November by scientists in South Africa, was designated a “variant of concern” by the World Health Organization because of its several mutations that may affect how easily it spreads or the severity of illness it may cause.

 According to the Centers for Disease Control and Prevention, about 40 countries now have confirmed Omicron cases, including the United States.
-On Wednesday, the first confirmed Omicron case was detected in California — now other states including Minnesota, Colorado, New York and Hawaii have confirmed cases.
+On Wednesday, the first confirmed Omicron case was detected in California; now other states including Minnesota, Colorado, New York and Hawaii have confirmed cases as well.

 CDC Director Rochelle Walensky said during a White House COVID-19 press briefing on Friday that “we are prepared and ready to rapidly recognize the Omicron variant.”

-However, researchers around the world are racing to fully understand the threat that Omicron poses: compared to previous variants, does it spread more easily, cause more severe cases, and have the potential to evade COVID-19 vaccines?
+However, researchers around the world are racing to fully understand the threat that Omicron poses.
+Compared with previous variants, does it spread more easily, cause more severe cases and have the potential to evade COVID-19 vaccines?

-Dr. Monica Gandhi, infectious disease specialist and professor of medicine at the University of California San Francisco, spoke with Yahoo News on Thursday about what is known so far and what physicians have seen on the ground in South Africa.
+Dr. Monica Gandhi, infectious disease specialist and professor of medicine at the University of California, San Francisco, spoke with Yahoo News on Thursday about what is known so far and what physicians have seen on the ground in South Africa.
+(Some responses have been edited for clarity.)

 Yahoo News: What are some of the latest updates about the Omicron variant, including whether it has been found to make people more ill?

 Dr. Monica Gandhi: We've known about Omicron for a week, but actually we have quite a few updates.
 So, in terms of the symptoms ... the World Health Organization said that it looks like the Omicron variant is causing more mild disease among those who are unvaccinated.
 Ninety percent of the people who are in the hospital with Omicron are unvaccinated in South Africa.
 That’s a really important point because that means vaccines protect against this variant.
-And those symptoms seem more mild and they’re being described as more muscle aches, more fatigue.
+And those symptoms seem more mild, and they’re being described as more muscle aches, more fatigue.
 Actually, not as much cough or loss of taste and smell, which has really defined COVID-19 before.
 That’s what has been described so far in South Africa.

 What do we know about COVID-19 vaccine protection against the Omicron variant?